pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 ### Integrating Angular 2

-Angular 2 has two specificts  - it is a framework and it uses TypesScript.
+Angular 2 has two specifics  - it is a framework and it uses TypesScript.
 These specifics come with certain requirements when it comes to integration:

 Because Angular 2 is a framework and not a library, it would be best if is  put in a separate directory where all its files are going to reside.
 This means that, instead of putting it into the Rails asset pipeline (app/assets), it will reside in the Rails application's <code>public</code> folder, separated from the compilation and the logic of the Rails application.
 This will allow a clearer separation of concerncs between the Rails and the Angular 2 frameworks and their dependencies.

 Angular 2 also TypeScript, which is a superset of JavaScript, Angular 2 will also need a TypeScript transpiler configured in the directory of the Rails application.
 Transpilers (short for [trascompilers](http://www.computerhope.com/jargon/t/transcompiler.htm) in JavaScript are tools that read to read the TypeScript code (or CoffeScript or similar)  and transpile it to pure JavaScript that can be interpreted by the browser.

+#### Setting up the environment
 There are three files that need to be created in order to fulfill the requirements:
  - **package.json**
  - **typings.json**